Skip to main content

 Exporting to Multiple Destinations

 Already sending traces to Datadog, Jaeger, or another collector?
-Add Lemma as a second destination:
+Add Lemma as a second span processor on the same TracerProvider.
+Every span — including from wrapAgent and any other instrumentation — is forwarded to each processor independently.

 import { NodeTracerProvider } from "@opentelemetry/sdk-trace-node";